MohammadAbuShams/HTML-CSS-Application/README.md

-# Final Course HTML CSS Application
+# HTML & CSS Application

 Welcome to the repository for the Final Course HTML CSS Application!
 This application is a modern course-finding platform built using HTML, CSS, and media queries.
 It's designed to help users easily discover the perfect learning opportunity, whether seeking professional instruction, certified courses, or engaging educational experiences.